 Out here is an incredibly idyllic pocket of Victoria.
 From the undulating panoramas of pastoral fields in Neerim South to mountainous, rainforest-clad Noojee – you’ll find yourself constantly pulling the car over to eyeball the plentiful natural beauty.

 The region has been prime dairy country for the past 100 years.
-These days the dairy farmers are joined by graziers, vegetable growers and vintners.
+These days the dairy farmers are joined by cheese makers, vegetable growers and vintners.
 With these agriculturalists came artisan producers and chefs keen to harness their abundant surrounds.

-The Baw Baw region in West Gippsland is a one-and-a-half-hour drive east of Melbourne to Warragul.
+Warragul is a one-and-a-half-hour drive east of Melbourne.
 Start your gastronomic adventures here and then venture onwards and upwards into the more remote hamlets of this verdant region.

 Welcome to West Gippsland Nature and Graze Trail

-From excellent winery eats among stunning vistas to classic pub meals in historic buildings, the Baw Baw region won’t leave you hungry.
+From excellent winery eats among stunning vistas to a farm-to-table breakfast spot, the Baw Baw region won’t leave you hungry.

 Locally roasted coffee, small-scale winemakers and cool pints in cold hills.
 Drinks are sorted from first light to well-past sunset.